helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Ambition has one heel nailed in well, though she stretch her fingers to touch the heavens.</h3 quote>
+<h3 quote align='center'>When you are thwarted, it is your own attitude that is out of order.</h3 quote>

 ---